nro-bot/aprilhunt/index.md

 The first two puzzles are very beginner friendly (the easier end of puzzled pint).
-We think the final two are medium-easy mystery hunt puzzles. **As a large disclaimer**, we didn't expect that many people to see this in time, we testsolved all once but not twice, and never as a whole hunt.
-Bring on the feedback >:D and don't take it too seriously?
+We think the final two are medium-easy mystery hunt puzzles. **As a large disclaimer**, we didn't expect that many people to find this in time (read: maybe 5 people), we testsolved all once but not twice, and never as a whole hunt.
+Bring on the feedback >:D and don't take it too seriously please.

 - What if I want to write puzzles, but don't know how to start?